stormchaserroleplaying/Arden/Regions/index.md

 ## Necorath

-## Norsca

 ## Ming

 ## Rajan
 Although steeped in its own history, **Rajan** is well known as the first province to have been annexed by the Sarameian Empire.

-## Saramei
-The seat of the **Sarameian Empire's** imperial city, Saramei is the oldest and most influential province in the empire.

 ## Tanem
 The youngest acquisition of the Sarameian Empire, **Tanem** is